 The treatment is very quick.
 We use a device called a Cryopen to freeze the milia and each milia is frozen for around 5-10 seconds, meaning clients are often in and out of the clinic in a matter of minutes.

-Our standard price is just £50 for milia removal, although the cost of treatment will depend on the type of imperfection and the size of the area.
+Our standard price is just £80 for the first and £5 per additional, although the cost of treatment will depend on the type of imperfection and the size of the area.
 Individual costs can be discussed over the phone, or at a face-to-face consultation.
 You may require more than one session, depending on your response to the treatment.
 Should this be required, we offer this service at a discounted rate.

 Unfortunately not.
 As milia are not considered to be dangerous, the removal of milia is considered to be a cosmetic treatment, and is therefore not covered by the NHS.

 The super fine applicator of the Cryopen is held closely to the skin imperfection and liquid nitrogen sprayed onto the distorted, unhealthy tissue only.
 This is usually from 1-30 seconds, depending on the size and depth.
 The legion is then allowed to thaw and return to its natural colour.
 The process may be repeated in the same session if required.

 No, It is virtually painless.
 The accuracy of the Cryopen means that healthy skin around the site of the lesion is less likely to be affected and therefore it is not painful.
 Treatment is generally very well tolerated, even by those with a low pain threshold.
 The sensation is similar to a stinging nettle on the skin when the nitrous oxide reaches the bottom of the area, but this vanishes quickly.
 There might be a little residual stinging for a few minutes after treatment.